Simple but Effective Coping Skills

 Share your thoughts and feelings

-Make more quality time for your children (time is what all kids want more than anything else)
+Make more quality time for your children (time is what all kids want more than anything else...even more than anything of monetary value)

 Improve your communication skills (including empathy and listening skills)